 Disadvantages of the JLPT

 The JLPT is not a complete test and really only focuses on understanding Japanese: listening, reading, and grammar.
 It does not test speaking ability and barely tests writing ability.
 Many people expect that just because they passed N2 or above that they will be able to get any job that they want.
-Interviews will most likely be conducted in Japanese so you will need to make sure that you can not only comprehend Japanese, but also speak Japanese equally as good.
+Interviews will most likely be conducted in Japanese so you will need to make sure that you can not only comprehend Japanese, but also speak Japanese equally as well.

 Because many people end up only focusing on JLPT components, while their reading abilities are very high, speaking ability suffers as a consequence.
 So make sure you are also practicing your speaking and writing as much as possible.
 I find that the best approach is to find language partners that you can talk with.
 There are many useful sites for doing this, such as: